vrnvu/vrnvu.github.io/_posts/2021-11-01-languages-worth-learning.md

 If your langauge of choice is not in the list, does it mean that it's not worth learning?
 Probably yes.

-But here is a list of HMs: ADA, ATS, Coq, Haskell, Idris, Julia, Lean, Mercury, Nim, Shen, Zig
+But here is a list of HMs: ADA, ATS, Coq, Haskell, Idris, Julia, Lean, Mercury, Nim, Shen, Zig.

 ---
 {: data-content="footnotes"}

-[^1]: *Peter Norvig, teach yourself programming in 10 years*[21-days](https://norvig.com/21-days.html)
+[^1]: *Peter Norvig, teach yourself programming in 10 years* [21-days](https://norvig.com/21-days.html)